ozwillo/ozwillo-doc/_includes/1-introduction.md

 From a provider standpoint, adapting to Ozwillo means:

 1. include the application deployment process within the [provisioning protocol](#ref-3) described below.
-This is dealt with requests exchanged between the Kernel REST API and provider endpoints (typically over a REST API too)
+This is dealt with requests exchanged between Ozwillo REST API and provider endpoints (typically over a REST API too)
 2. if user authentication is needed, [delegate it](#ref-4) to Ozwillo OpenID Connect Identity Provider
 3. create, update and consume linked and shared data through the Datacore REST API